robertshaw87/code-drills/00 - Terminal, Git, and Github/04 - Gitlab/README.md

 * [The second section](##Resolving-errors) will be for resolving and solving errors you run across.
 * [The third section](##Downloading-the-repository) is for downloading the repository for the first time or if you ran into an error and need to reset your repository

-### Please ensure you carefully follow all the steps in the second section to avoid running into errors.
+### Please ensure you carefully follow all the steps in the first section to avoid running into errors.

 <br>